 At Greg Coleman Law, we believe that if you or a family member has been injured in an car crash by the negligent actions of another individual, the victim may be eligible to receive compensation for all losses and damages that have occurred including; medical expenses, litigation expenses, pain and suffering, loss of wages, and property damage.

 Furthermore, our attorneys all operate on a contingency fee basis, which means that we will not charge you for our services unless a favorable verdict or settlement has been made, in which case we will take a percentage.

-With our main office located in Knox County, Tennessee, we are able to help auto accident victims across the state, and have recovered over $250 Million for clients over the years.
+With our main office located in Knox County, Tennessee, we are able to help auto accident victims across the state, and have recovered hundreds of millions of dollars for clients over the years.
 To learn more about our law firm, we welcome you to complete the Free Case Evaluation at the top of this page, or simply call 865-247-0080 today.